-- 4. The potential demand to be created from the economic corridor concept lies in such economic developments: - (a) Livestock, crops and an agricultural processing plant; - (b) Downstream processing facilities and agricultural farms; - (c) Tourism, service centre and downstream processing; - (d) Heavy industries and international trading zones; and - (e) Light industries and international service and trading zones.
+- The potential demand to be created from the economic corridor concept lies in such economic developments: - a] Livestock, crops and an agricultural processing plant; - b] Downstream processing facilities and agricultural farms; - c] Tourism, service centre and downstream processing; - d] Heavy industries and international trading zones; and - e] Light industries and international service and trading zones.

-6.5.5 BENEFITS OF INTERCONNECTIVITY
+6.5.5 Benefits of Interconnectivity

-1. Security of supply and system stability due to increased generation mix.

-- 2. Increasing national economic efficiency by operating on lower reserve margins. - 3.
-Expanded power market sizes and reduced country specific risks. - 4.
-Capital saving as the country need not invest in new stations. - 5.
-Increases competition by providing options for cheaper power. - 6.
-Electricity access to remote areas. - 7.
-Shared reserve margin. - 8.
-The transmission infrastructure acts as a catalyst for investment in nonconventional renewable energy sources.
+- 1 Security of supply and system stability due to increased generation mix. - 2 Increasing national economic efficiency by operating on lower reserve margins. - 3 Expanded power market sizes and reduced country specific risks. - 4 Capital saving as the country need not invest in new stations. - 5 Increases competition by providing options for cheaper power. - 6 Electricity access to remote areas. - 7 Shared reserve margin benefit relating to interconnectivity. - 8 The transmission infrastructure acts as a catalyst for investment in non-conventional renewable energy sources.

-- 1. Weak, inadequate and poorly -integrated transmission infrastructure capacity. - 2.
-Displacement, environmental, health and safety issues. - 3.
-Vandalism on transmission network. - 4.
-Inadequate local technical skills especially in HVDC systems. - 5.
-Land and way leaves acquisition. - 6.
-Encroachment of the way leaves trace. - 7.
-Insufficient framework for private participation in development of transmission infrastructure. - 8.
-Inadequate policy, legal and institutional framework for the operationalization of the independent system operator.
+- 1 Weak, inadequate and poorly integrated transmission infrastructure capacity. - 2 Displacement, environmental, health and safety issues. - 3 Vandalism on transmission network. - 4 Inadequate local technical skills especially in HVDC systems. - 5 Land and way leaves acquisition. - 6 Encroachment of the way leaves trace. - 7 Insufficient framework for private participation in development of transmission infrastructure. - 8 Inadequate policy, legal and institutional framework for the operationalization of the independent system operator.

-6.5.7 STRATEGIES- ELECTRICITY TRANSMISSION
+6.5.7 Strategies - Electricity Transmission

-- 1. The Government shall do necessary amendments to the Electricity Industry Act and other legislations and vests the regulating of the industry with the industry regulator to be known as the Electricity Regulatory Commission. - 2.
-The Government shall review the Electricity Industry Policy as a matter of urgency and align it with this Energy Policy. - 3.
-The Government to provide for a specific SPV and or the SOE involved in this sector of the Electricity Supply Industry. - 4.
-The Government shall support open access of the transmission network taking into account existing contractual commitments and provide a mechanism for determination of wheeling charges applicable to transmission lines. - 5.
-The Government will establish the legal and regulatory mechanisms for competitive electricity market and further support regional integration of the power system to enhance regional power trade. - 6.
-The Government will continue to fund the development of the national transmission system to enhance affordability.
-The Government will continue to assist transmission licences access credit to enhance capacity, improve reliability and reduce losses in the networks. - 7.
-The Government will designate and provide, legal and institutional framework for an independent system operator (ISO). - 8.
-Ensure adequate and timely national transmission infrastructure is put in place including evacuation of electrical energy from early generation geothermal plants. - 9.
-The Government to ensure transmission reliability by establishing redundancies in transmission system. - 10.
-Increase national and regional transmission network for full regional interconnection.
+- 1 The Government shall do necessary amendments to the Electricity Industry Act and other legislations and vests the regulating of the industry with the industry regulator to be known as the Energy Regulatory Commission. - 2 The Government shall, review the Electricity Industry Policy as a matter of urgency to complement this National Energy Policy. - 3 The NEA to be established will be responsible for the management and regulation of the Electricity Supply Industry. - 4 The Government shall support open access of the transmission network taking into account existing contractual commitments and provide a mechanism for determination of wheeling charges applicable to transmission lines in accordance to the Third Party Access Code (TPAC). - 5 The Government will establish the legal and regulatory mechanisms for competitive electricity market and further support regional integration of the power system to enhance regional power trade. - The Government will continue to fund the development of the national transmission system to enhance affordability.
+The Government will continue to assist transmission licences access credit to enhance capacity, improve reliability and reduce losses in the networks. - 7 The Government will designate and provide legal and institutional framework for an Independent System Operator (ISO). - 8 Ensure transmission infrastructure is put in place to evacuate electricity generated from main plants including geothermal plants. - 9 The Government to ensure transmission reliability by establishing redundancies in transmission system. - 10 Increase national and regional transmission network for full regional interconnection. - 11 Establish international transmission connectivity with Australia and Indonesia to promote export and import of power.